code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 ```

 # Container Orchestration
-**Orhestration?** Managing the lifecycles of containers, these are GUI/tools to automate following tasks: Deployment, Scaling up/down, Movement of containers from one host to another, Load balancing, Health monitoring.
+**Orhestration?** Managing the lifecycles of containers.
+These are GUI/tools to automate following tasks: Deployment, Scaling up/down, Movement of containers from one host to another, Load balancing, Health monitoring.
   - *Examples of Container Orhestrators:* Kubernets, Docker swarm, Nomad

 <a name=kub></a>